arrabyte/bigsort/README.md

 <h2>bigsort</h2>

-A sort application that allow to sort 4k blocks of data inside a blob that cannot be handled in main memory.
+A sort application that allow to sort 4k blocks of data inside a big file that cannot be handled in main memory.

+Bigsort is thinked to be a test application to try and leverage the <a href="https://github.com/scylladb/seastar">seastar framework</a>

+Future improvements could provide some usefulness to this application.

 bigsort handle big data using two strategy: internal and external sort.